takuti/takuti.me/_content/en/note/copy-and-paste.md

 This is what I call **copy-and-paste development**, surfacing the practical gaps overlooked by one-size-fits-all approaches.
 These projects can make people feel good in the short term, but their long-term sustainability is always questionable.

 On a hot summer day in Malawi, I met a graduate of a computer education program I facilitated a year ago.
 In the classroom, he was one of many successful learners who were self-motivated and performed well during the exercises; organizations love to highlight them in "success stories."
-But now, without a computer, internet, money, or job opportunity, he's reluctantly helping a friend's small shop in a local market to earn money to survive for a day or two.
+But now, without a computer, internet, money, or job opportunities, he reluctantly helps a friend's small shop in a local market to earn money to survive for a day or two.

 The digital divide is partly caused by the [lack of critical-thinking and problem-solving skills under uncertainties](/note/digital-divide/), and material provisions, such as sending computers, teaching how to use them, and building AI applications, are important yet insufficient.
 In fact, thriving skills can be learned even in an [offline setup](/note/offline-learning/), but many naively treat computers and software tools as silver bullets.